jamstack-cms/jamstack-cms/README.md

 This way you have the opportunity to test out new posts and web pages before deploying them to your live environmnet.

+#### 3 Ways to build a page

+1. Static page - As with any Gatsby site, can still create a custom static page and route by just creating a new file in the `src/pages` directory.
+These pages will all be created at build time.

+2. Blog post - In the Admin panel you can create Blog posts that will be dynamically generated at build time.
+These posts will be queried at build time from the server and used to build the pages.
+Any images referenced from your image gallery will be downloaded and served locally from the public/downloads folder.

+3. Dynamic page - Similarly to creating a

 ### Context

 WordPress has dominated for quite some time with estimates that it powers around 30% of all websites today.
 One of the reasons for the popularity of WordPress is that it is composed of all of the elements needed for such a platform, including these necessary elements: